 Amartya Sen is probably the most endearing Nobel prize winner you would ever meet.
 The Harvard economist gave a filmed interview and excerpt to California that was reprinted in a Bengali-language newspaper with millions of readers.
 The only thing I could read was our magazine's URL.

 Eric Simons, the author of Darwin Slept Here and The Secret Lives of Sports Fans, started with me at California magazine and has subsequently worked on several of my projects.
 He currently edits Bay Nature magazine.

 Theda Skocpol wrote about the how Republicans rode to power on the Clinton health care failure for Mother Jones.
 Later, at a lunch, she related to me her horrific battle to obtain pay equity at Harvard.

 Dashka Slater first made me a loyal reader when she wrote well-reported and crafted features for the local alternative newspaper.
 Later, I was happy to recruit her for California.

-Rebecca Solnit is the author of several astonishingly insightful and original books.
+Rebecca Solnit is the author of several insightful and original books.
 She contributed a major chapter to Yosemite: A Storied Landscape, on how Darwinism played out in the park.

 Kevin Starr, the late California historian, author and USC professor, agreed to write a column for California, and gave me background on the 20th century Southern California cults that my kooky great uncle hung around.